 - Achievers, in terms of educational and career achievement.

-Looking at this list of traits, we can predict that oldest children will favor fact-oriented personality traits, namely Thinking (makes decisions based on logic) and Judging (the desire to be organized and have decisions made).
+Looking at this list of traits, we can predict that oldest children will favor fact-oriented personality traits, namely Thinking (in Myers and Briggs' theory, this indicates a person who makes decisions based on logic) and Judging (the desire to be organized and have decisions made).
 TJs like rules and guidelines, are conscientious, and respect and trust authority, which explains why they’re overrepresented in the leadership and management ranks of corporate America.

 Does the data support these assumptions?
 Yes—and the results are striking.
 When we looked at our respondents’ personality results, first-borns, by a fair margin, were Thinker-Judgers.
 Roughly 19.5 percent more ESTJs were first-borns than we would expect to see if birth order and personality were completely uncorrelated; for INTJs, the figure is 17.5 percent.